> BUYING & SELLING PROPERTY

 The best way of dealing with your expenses for moving house is probably to set up a spreadsheet, and keep an eye on how the totals add up.
 Both projected costs and what you actually spend.

-We uncover some of the costs that arise when you’re buying a new home, and remind you that once you move the spending doesn’t stop …
+We uncover some of the costs that arise when you buy a house, and remind you that once you move the spending doesn’t stop …

 Part One – Before Completion

 There’s a lot to take on board as you move toward buying your new home.
-Where are you buying?
-Which property is right for you?
-How much can you spend?
+When you decide to buy a house, you need to consider where you are buying, which property is right for you, and how much you can spend.
 How much tax will you be liable for?
 How can you make sure all the legal side is properly taken care of?
 No wonder it can take months – and even years – to move towards completing your purchase, and all the while your costs add up …

-Work out your purchase budget, you’ll probably need to talk to mortgage companies / your bank / a mortgage broker to help you decide.
+Work out your purchase budget, you’ll probably need to talk to mortgage companies / your bank / a mortgage broker / a mortgage lender to help you decide.
 Of course the bigger the deposit you have saved up, the less you will need to borrow.

 On top of your mortgage fees, you may also get charged a valuation fee by your lender, potentially around £300.